vectordotdev/vector/website/content/en/highlights/2023-08-30-yaml-default-format.md

 ## Action Needed

-If you are relying on Vector auto-loading `/etc/vector/vector.toml`, this behavior will change in the next release.
-The `/etc/vector/vector.yaml` will become the new default path.
-You can keep using the same config by providing the following option `--config /etc/vector/vector.toml` explicitly.
+If you are relying on Vector auto-loading `/etc/vector/vector.toml`, this will still work in `0.33.0` but it is now deprecated.
+The aforementioned location will no longer be considered in `0.34.0`.
+The `/etc/vector/vector.yaml` will be used as the secondary default location in `0.33.0` and will become the  default path in `0.34.0`.
+You can keep using your existing config by providing the following option `--config /etc/vector/vector.toml` explicitly.
 Alternatively, you can convert your existing configuration to YAML and write it to the new default path.

 ## New Tools